 I have recently passed the Certified Kubernetes Administrator – CKA exam, which was based on the new (Sept 2020) format.
-During the preparation of this exam, I went through many blogs, official and unofficial documents, watched online trainings, deployed and played with the Kubernetes cluster in my Home lab and did some online practice labs as well.
-Some of those were really useful for the CKA exam, some for a deep understanding of Kubernetes but there was some trash as well.
+During the preparation of this exam, I went through many blogs, and official and unofficial documents, watched online trainings, deployed and played with the Kubernetes cluster in my Home lab, and did some online practice labs as well.
+Some of those were really useful for the CKA exam, some for a deep understanding of Kubernetes, but there was some trash as well.
 I am writing this blog to share my experience with useful notes that may give you a better picture of the CKA exam and help to avoid common mistakes and pass the CKA exam.

 What can Certified Kubernetes Administrator do?

 A Certified Kubernetes Administrator should be able to design the Kubernetes cluster as per the project requirement.
 He/She can also deploy, configure and manage the cluster as per the planned design.
-A deep understanding of key concepts such as Kubernetes networking, storage, security, maintenance, upgrade, logging and monitoring, application lifecycle, troubleshooting, API object primitives is also expected.
+A deep understanding of key concepts such as Kubernetes networking, storage, security, maintenance, upgrade, logging and monitoring, application lifecycle, troubleshooting, and API object primitives is also expected.

 CKA is a 100% hands-on exam with 15-17 practical questions you need to solve from a command line.
 Each question has a different weightage (see the topic-wise weightage details below).
 You need to achieve at least a 66% score to pass the exam.